edvarken/chisel-activation-functions/README.md

 | rangeGN1280C(x) | 2&3        | 40 | 68824 | 152923.96    | 69.2825    | 5519                     |

-## Chisel3 tests
+## Chisel tests
-Use `sbt test` to run all chisel3 tests.
-Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'` Running only the test for DyTUsingLUT.scala can be done with `sbt 'testOnly DyT.DyTUsingLUTTest'` Use `sbt "testOnly hardfloat.DivSqrtRecFN_smallTest"` to run the test for the 16bit brainfloat division.
+Use `sbt test` to run all chisel tests.
+Running only the test for silu.scala for example can be done with `sbt 'testOnly silu.siluTest'`
+Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'` Running only the test for DyTUsingLUT.scala can be done with `sbt 'testOnly DyT.DyTUsingLUTTest'` Use `sbt "testOnly silu.siluandgeluPWLSigmoidTest"` to run the test for the first-order approx of SiLU and GELU Use `sbt "testOnly hardfloat.DivSqrtRecFN_smallTest"` to run the test for the 16bit brainfloat division.
 Use `sbt "testOnly GroupNorm.rangeGNTest"` to run the test for the range GroupNorm.